-The offer risk amount of <1 (2023: <1) is also included in the unrealised revaluation on mortgages and therefore, as disclosed in paragraph 3.6.2, has no net impact on the existing participants.
+The offer risk amount of -411 (2023: 796) and the unrealised revaluation on mortgages as disclosed in paragraph 3.6.2, have no net impact on the existing participants.

 Interest on construction depots

 This is the interest expense on construction depots attributable to the reporting period.